dcayll/dcayll.github.io/_pages/quotes.md

 watch your words, they become your actions;
 watch your actions, they become your habits;
 watch your habits, they become your character;
-watch your character, it becomes your destiny.
+watch your character, it becomes your destiny
 — Lao Tzu

-> The definition of hell is: Your last day on Earth, the person you became meets the person you could have become.
+> The definition of hell is: Your last day on Earth, the person you became meets the person you could have become
 — Dan Sullivan

-> If you cannot explain something in simple terms, you don't understand it.
+> If you cannot explain something in simple terms, you don't understand it
 — Richard Feynman

 > Nothing that is worth doing can be achieved in our lifetime; therefore we must be saved by hope.